Entropic equality for worst-case work at any protocol speed: Continuous time versus discrete time

 We now consider discrete times $t_n:= n \Delta t $, $n=0,\ldots, N$, with $\omega(t)$ constant during the time intervals $\Delta t$, $\omega_n := \omega(t_n)$.
 Restricting ourselves to changes of the Hamiltonian that only involve its spectrum, $H(t)$ and ${\cal L}(t)$ are constant during a given time interval.

 Consider first the Hamiltonian changes.
 Heisenberg's equation of motion for the system-and-bath composite implies that $\dot{\rho}(t)$ has a finite jump when the Hamiltonian has a finite jump.
 Therefore, $\rho(t)$ is continuous when the Hamiltonian has a finite jump.
 Hence for finite Hamiltonian changes during a time $\delta t$, the system-and-bath composite's density matrix is unchanged in the limit as $\delta t\to 0$.
 Hence the system's reduced density matrix is unchanged during the instantaneous shift of energy levels.
-As for the relaxation process, the initial thermal state is described in terms of occupation probabilities $p_n$ for the $n$-th level.
-The evolution during the relaxation process is given by $p(t)=e^{Tt}p(0)$, where $T$ is a matrix that connects the diagonal matrix elements of $\rho$ in the master equation (\ref{eq:master}), $\dot{\rho}_{nn}=\sum_mT_{nm}\rho_{mm}$.
-The transition rates $T_{nm}$ inherit detailed balance from the rates appearing in the master equation, i.e.~$T_{ij}=e^{-\beta(\epsilon_i-\epsilon_j)}T_{ji}$.
-Expanding $e^{Tt}$ into a power series, one realizes that for each power $T^k$ of $T$ detailed balance holds, i.e.~$(T^k)_{ij}=e^{-\beta(\epsilon_i-\epsilon_j)}(T^k)_{ji}$ for all $k\in\mathbb{N}$, and therefore also for $e^{Tt}$.
-We thus have derived, from a physical model of a system that is coupled to a heat bath and whose energy levels are piece-wise-constant, the discrete-time model considered in the paper.\\
+As for the relaxation process, the initial thermal state is described in terms of occupation probabilities $p_n$ for the $n^{\rm th}$ level.
+The evolution during the relaxation process is given by $p(t)=e^{Tt}p(0)$, where $T$ is a matrix that connects the diagonal matrix elements of $\rho$ in the master equation (\ref{eq:master}): $\dot{\rho}_{nn}=\sum_mT_{nm}\rho_{mm}$.
+The transition rates $T_{nm}$ inherit detailed balance from the rates appearing in the master equation, i.e.,~$T_{ij}=e^{-\beta(\epsilon_i-\epsilon_j)}T_{ji}$.
+Detailed balance holds for each power $T^k$ of $T$, $(T^k)_{ij}=e^{-\beta(\epsilon_i-\epsilon_j)}(T^k)_{ji}$, for all $k\in\mathbb{N}$.
+Therefore, by the power-series expansion of $e^{Tt}$, detailed balance holds also for $e^{Tt}$.
+We thus have derived, from a physical model of a system that is coupled to a heat bath and whose energy levels are piecewise-constant, the discrete-time model considered in the paper.\\

-To illustrate this let us consider a two level system: Expressing $\rho(t)=p_0(t)|0\rangle\langle 0|+ [1-p_0(t)] |1\rangle \langle 1|$, we obtain a differential equation for $p_0(t)$,
+To illustrate this let us consider a two level system: Expressing $\rho(t) = p_0(t)|0\rangle\langle 0| + [1-p_0(t)] |1\rangle \langle 1|$, we obtain a differential equation for $p_0(t)$,

-wherein $g(\omega(t)) := 2\Gamma [2 n_{\rm th}(\omega(t))+1]$.
+wherein $g(\omega(t)) := 2\Gamma d ( \omega(t) ) [2 n_{\rm th}(\omega(t))+1]$.
 This equation has the general solution

 wherein $G(t) := e^{\int_0^{t}g(\omega(t_1))dt_1}$.
 The integrals in Eq.~(\ref{eq:pt}) can be calculated analytically: